 Rhythmic, gentle patting can help settle young babies into sleep.
 Here’s how to do it:

-- Face your baby away from you, lying on his side.
+- Face your baby away from you, lying on her side.

 - Place your hand gently on your baby’s shoulder.

 - Cup your other hand and pat your baby gently and slowly on the bottom or thigh.

 - Make the patting as rhythmic as possible – for example, about the same rate as your heartbeat.

 - Sing a quiet, soothing song to help you find your rhythm.
 Your baby won’t mind if you’re out of tune or don’t know the words.
 If you think that your singing might disturb your baby, sing or count in your head to help keep your patting steady.
 Or you could try saying ‘shhh’ on each pat.

 Sleeping on his back is the safest position for your baby.
 After settling, always gently roll your baby onto his back before you leave the room.

 Sometimes two hands are better than one.
 Here’s how to do double-patting:

 - Keep patting your baby’s bottom or thigh and then start patting baby’s shoulder with your other hand.

 - Alternate the pats in a rhythmic way.